ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 27th.md

 In any case though, oh BOY am I excited to keep working on this game.
 It just fills me with so much energy when I have cool concepts that come to light and all that.
 How fun!!

 I want to head the the buffet sometime soon because my stomach is grumbling, but if I come back, I want to try and work on the next Skill of my choice.
 In my list [[Achik#^8ec086]], I might do something like the Prayer / Bless next with a Hold interaction.
 That way I can finally discern between the two in ACTUALITY.

+---

+It's post-buffet at 1am time and I just wanted to do one more teeny little adjustment.
+I wanted to change the Spirit Form Ability to Up - HOLD interaction.
+I'm also doing this on my laptop and not my desktop.
+Either way, it shouldn't be terrible.
+There's a think here though.
+I need to modify the ActivationType enum to add a HOLD thing, and then create the proper SkillInput when that input occurs.
+I need to make a dynamic callback context function for that, and FINALLY edit the dictionary in AchikComponent, about in that order.
+How fun.

+OK, just implemented that but there's a bit of a new bug with that.

+FIRST THINGS FIRST, I think I'll just try to go with SingleTaps and Holds until I figure out how to read Multitap inputs properly without activating the SingleTap inputaction first.

+In any case, about that bug - when I activate Spirit Form from a grounded state, I don't switch to the spirit form sprite.
+In fact, I still end up running the run animation when I perform horizontal movement.
+It seems like an animator thing because everything else is still working fine state-wise and component-wise.

+AAAND fixed it.
+I'll have to revisit the Animation for Achik again sometime, that's for sure.
+For now though, mission accomplished.
+I can now go to bed after yet another wonderful day of fun development and problem solving. :)